codeplaysoftware/standards-proposals/accessor-alias/sycl-2.2/index.md

 we propose allowing certain implicit conversions that don't modify scheduling information.

-In standard C++ code, adding `const` qualifiers is almost always allowed.
+In standard C++ code, adding the `const` qualifier is almost always allowed.
 In SYCL, going from a `read_write` accessor to a `read` accessor is analogous to adding the `const` qualifier.
 This allows us to have the following rules regarding `const`: